cao13jf/3DMMS_new/README.md

 * **Note**

   1. [ImageJ](https://fiji.sc/) can be used to view `*.tif` files, `Plugins-->Process-->Show Color Surfaces`.
-  2. Nulcues location file is necessary which can be obtained by using [AceTree and StarryNite](https://www.nature.com/articles/nprot.2006.222).
+  2. Nucleus location file `CD**.csv` is necessary which can be obtained by using [AceTree and StarryNite](https://www.nature.com/articles/nprot.2006.222).
   3. 3DMMS aims to segment cells in 3D, where cells closely contact to each other.
 Raw membrane stack images can come from *C. elegans*,  *Arabidopsis thaliana* and *Drosophila*, but not individual cells, like cells in the blood.

 ## **Correspondence**